iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Functional Spaces/Topology of Metric Space.md

 **Observation**
 - The accumulation point of a set doesn't have to be in that set $M$, but it does have to be in the background set $X$.
-- It has to have some other neighbours in $M$ that is as close we want them to be $M$.
+- It has to have some other neighbors in $M$ that is as close we want them to be $M$.
-- This is not exactly the same as the definition of a limit point in real analysis as that one doesn't require the pointto be part of the subset $A\subseteq \mathbb R$.
+- This is not exactly the same as the definition of a limit point in real analysis as that one doesn't require the point to be part of the subset $A\subseteq \mathbb R$.
 - If the union of all limit points of $A$ is the same as background set $X$, then the set $A\subseteq X$ is dense in the set $X$.